mgandin/lightning-talk-clojure-overtone/README.md

 # tutorial

-Some examples to do some live-coding with Clojure and Overtone
+Some examples to do a bit oge live-coding with Clojure, Overtone and SuperCollider.

 ## Usage